J3mCode/J3mCode.github.io/README.md

 - try pressing the link buttons in the additional work section to see if they navigate to new pages.
 - Try pressing the footer links to ensure they lead to the proper forms.

+Some of the main user errors were the iframer viewer connection for the resume page.
+For a while there was a connection error but this was resolved by usingin a different soorce url to host the pdf file.
+An additional common error was the elements positioning.
+Occasionally the margins would push elements to the left or right of the screen
+By centering all elements, and maintaining a certain size boundary, the elements could remain in the center even while changing browser sizes.

 Deployment
 --------------------------

+To deploy my webpage, I used Github platform and the Gitpod workspaces.
+Through workspaces I would add files such as images or pdfs to use on the website and could edit individual files.
+From workspaces I drafted html files for each page and css pages for the individuals stylings.
+The repositorie which held all the pages could generate a wedsite link which could be pressed to compile all the files and generate my live webpage.

 Credits
 --------------------------
+Content
+- The text for section Y was copied from the Wikipedia article Z

+Media
+- The photos used in this site were obtained from ...

+Acknowledgements
+- I received inspiration for this project from X